svtk/AtomicKotlinCourse/Introduction to Objects/Lists/Exercise 1/task.md

 ## Lists (#1)

-The Kotlin standard library contains many functions to work with lists.
+The Kotlin standard library contains many functions that work with `Lists`.
-However, it's still a good exercise to implement some of them by hand.
+It's a good exercise to implement some of them by hand.

-Find the maximum value in a list of natural numbers.
-If the list is empty, return zero.

-The function `findMax()` takes `IntList` as an argument. `IntList` is a toy class that only allows you to iterate over a list's contents, get its size and access elements by index.
+Write a function `findMax()` that finds the maximum value in a `List` of natural numbers.
+If the `List` is empty, return zero. `findMax()` takes `IntList` as an argument---this is a toy class that only allows you to iterate over a `List`'s contents, get its size and access elements by index.